 Anger only becomes a problem when it gets out of hand or becomes uncontrollable.
 This kind of extreme anger can create all sorts of problems with other people.
 It can affect your work, your health, day-to-day living or even bring you into contact with the law.
 Some signs that anger is a problem include:

-Anger almost always masks more vulnerable feelings and emotions such as fear, anxiety, shame, guilt, helplessness, or grief.
-Anger acts as a means to cover up the pain of our "core hurts."
+Anger almost always masks more vulnerable feelings and emotions such as sadness, fear, anxiety, shame, guilt, helplessness, or grief.
+Anger acts as a means to cover up the pain of our "core hurts".
+Quite frequently, beneath our anger lie softer, more vulnerable feelings that many intepret as negative or weak such as sadness, disappointment and feelings of failure.
 These key, deeply distressing emotions include feeling ignored, unimportant, accused, guilty, untrustworthy, devalued, rejected, powerless, unlovable, or even unfit for human contact.
-So anger is way that a person can ‘self soothe’ by regulating these strong and often quite unbearable emotions underneath.
+So anger is way that a person can protect or ‘self soothe’ by regulating these strong and often quite unbearable emotions underneath.